 Now, please allow me to tell you another version of the story that the good professor shared with us in the classroom that day.

-Over the next few weeks, I hope to share with you a few lessons that I have learnt at the wheel in my two decades of my career (prison).
+Over the next few weeks, I hope to share with you a few lessons that I have learned at the wheel in my two decades of my career.
 Thank you for reading, and do let me know what you think.